 They can sometimes be hard to spot.

-Another type of scammer that utilizes fake profiles are identity theft predators.
-They convince members to chat with them outside of the dating service site in order to get you to install chat software or special toolbar.
+Another type of scammer that utilizes fake profiles is identity theft predators.
+They convince members to chat with them outside of the dating service site in order to get you to install chat software or a special toolbar.

 They establish a connection with what they think is a real person and so they trust them enough to go the extra mile in order to maintain communication.